-Although guilt aversion may have a significant effect on financial behavior (especially in specific societies and circumstances), ethical characteristics of an individual may influence guilt aversion itself.
-Individuals possess diverse ethical characteristics and consequently, varying ethical ideologies.
+Although guilt aversion may significantly affect financial behavior (especially in specific societies and circumstances), an individual's ethical characteristics may influence guilt aversion.
+Individuals possess diverse ethical characteristics and, consequently, varying ethical ideologies.
 It is evident that individuals' moral judgment on what constitutes an unethical action and the consequent degree of guilt they could feel about the projection of an unethical action can differ among them based on their ethical ideology.
-That is why this study will incorporate the variable of ethical ideology in examining the effect of guilt aversion on individuals' financial behavior within the Iranian society to further refine the results.
+That is why this study will incorporate the ethical ideology variable in examining guilt aversion's effect on individuals' financial behavior within the Iranian society to further refine the results.

-The main goal of this research is to investigate how people, with varying ethical ideologies react to a business-related topic.
-It seems that understanding individuals' ethical traits is essential, in predicting their decisions.
-Thus, the study will first look into how guilt aversion affects peoples' choices.
-Additionally, by examining the role of social distance the research will also explore how individuals' ethical ideologies impact the results.
+This research aims to investigate how people with varying ethical ideologies react to a business-related topic.
+Understanding individuals' ethical traits seems essential in predicting their decisions.
+Thus, the study will examine how guilt aversion affects peoples' choices.
+Additionally, by examining the role of social distance, the research will explore how individuals' ethical ideologies impact the results.

 Considering the challenges businesses face today, the main question of this research is whether individuals with dissimilar ethical ideologies display different responses to a business-related topic.
-It seems that examining individuals' ethical characteristics is crucial for predicting their financial behavior.
-That is why, this study will first examine the impact of guilt aversion on financial behavior and subsequently, taking into account the effects of social distance, explore the influence of individuals' ethical ideologies on this relationship.
+Examining individuals' ethical characteristics is crucial for predicting their financial behavior.
+That is why this study will first examine the impact of guilt aversion on financial behavior and, subsequently, taking into account the effects of social distance, explore the influence of individuals' ethical ideologies on this relationship.

-We must take into account the research conducted by Ellingsen et al. (2010), who deemed the results of Charness and Dufwenberg (2006) unreliable, due to the creation of false consensus effects for the participants.
+We must take into account the research conducted by Ellingsen et al. (2010), who deemed the results of Charness and Dufwenberg (2006) unreliable due to the creation of false consensus effects for the participants.
 In light of this research, we aimed to eliminate the potential issues by employing the dictator game in our experiment.
-This choice serves two purposes: firstly, it eliminates the false consensus effect as the dictator game will not allow for strategic responses; and secondly, according to Cason and Mui (1998), in other games such as trust games, it is not entirely clear whether the change in behavior of the first mover is due to social effects or simply a strategy for obtaining higher gains.
+This choice serves two purposes: firstly, it eliminates the false consensus effect as the dictator game will not allow for strategic responses; and secondly, according to Cason and Mui (1998), in other games, such as trust games, it is not entirely clear whether the change in behavior of the first mover is due to social effects or simply a strategy for obtaining higher gains.

-In conclusion, we believe the study of guilt aversion and its influence on financial behavior to be highly relevant in the modern business landscape.
+In conclusion, the study of guilt aversion and its influence on financial behavior is highly relevant in the modern business landscape.
 Understanding the intricate relationships between guilt aversion, ethical ideologies, and financial behavior could potentially enable us to devise better processes and regulations.
-This research aims to contribute to the fields of behavioral economics and business ethics.
+This research aims to contribute to behavioral economics and business ethics.